freenas/freenas-docs/userguide/sharing.rst

 #endif freenas

 To create an NFS share using the
+#ifdef freenas
+:ref:`Initial Configuration Wizard`,
+#endif freenas
+#ifdef truenas
+:ref:`Wizard`,
+#endif truenas
-:ref:`Initial Configuration Wizard <Wizard>`, click the :guilabel:`Next` button twice to display the screen shown in :numref:`Figure %s <nfs_share_wiz_fig>`.
+click the :guilabel:`Next` button twice to display the screen shown in :numref:`Figure %s <nfs_share_wiz_fig>`.
 Enter a :guilabel:`Share name`.
 Spaces are not allowed in these names.
 Click the button for :guilabel:`Generic Unix (NFS)`, then click